-- the "Company", "we", "us" and "our" refer to the Delaware corporation currently known as Bristow Group Inc. and formerly known as Era Group Inc.; - "Old Bristow" refers to the Delaware corporation formerly known as Bristow Group Inc. and now known as Bristow Holdings U.S. Inc., together with its subsidiaries prior to the consummation of the Merger; and - "Era" refers to Era Group Inc. (the Delaware corporation currently known as Bristow Group Inc.) prior to consummation of the Merger.
+Unless the context indicates otherwise, the terms "we," "our," "ours," "us" and the "Company" refer to Bristow Group Inc. and its consolidated subsidiaries.
+References herein to "Old Bristow" refer to the entity formerly known as Bristow Group Inc. and now known as Bristow Holdings U.S. Inc., together with its subsidiaries prior to the consummation of the merger between Era Group, Inc. and Bristow Group Inc. on June 11, 2020 (the "Merger").
+References herein to "Era" refer to the entity formerly known as Era Group Inc. and which was renamed to Bristow Group Inc. in connection with the consummation of the Merger.